UMU618/sddm-theme-clock/README.md

 ![Date in English](images/date-in-english.jpg)

-Please modify `Main.qml` and `dateFont.pointSize: 60` will be fine.
+Please modify `Main.qml`, `dateFont.pointSize: 60` will be fine.

+2. On a 1280x800 tablet, the time font can be increased to 288 point.

 ## About